 Back on the battlefield, Hiro and Baymax’s attack plan comes to fruition as their shot actually lured the lightning bolt towards the portal in order to fully-charge it.
 Callaghan is stunned by this revelation as Hiro explains that this is a two-for-one rescue mission.
 He’s going to help the misguided doctor save Abigail in addition to his brother.
 As such, Hiro and Baymax fly right into the portal to begin their perilous trek.

 After arriving in the limbo-esque dimension, they fly around the rubble before coming across a familiar pod.
-They look inside to see that Abigail is still alive and is in suspended animation before Hiro orders him robotic comrade to scan for his older brother.
-Unfortunately, Baymax is not able to detect Tadashi anywhere within this dimension.
-After Hiro realizes that his brother is possibly in another dimension, they hear as noise as they find out that the portal is losing energy and will close soon.
+They look inside to see that Abigail is still alive and is in suspended animation before Hiro orders his robotic comrade to scan for his older brother.
+Unfortunately, Baymax is not able to detect Tadashi at all.
+After Hiro realizes that his brother is possibly in another dimension, they hear some noise as they find out that the portal is losing energy and will close soon.